You need Report and Consent to erect a hoarding over a street alignment.

 - Full site plan showing the location and type of hoarding, width of footpaths and any street furniture.

 - Detailed architectural drawings of the hoarding or gantry (including section, elevations, standard details and fixing details).

 - A letter from the relevant building surveyor approving the proposed hoarding.

 - A Certificate of Currency showing public liability insurance.
 To apply for Report and Consent for a hoarding you need at least $5 million cover.

-You also need to pay an inspection fee of $152 per month.
+You also need to pay an inspection fee of $156.50 per inspection.
 The minimum charge is 1 month’s inspection.
 The charge is based on the usual requirement for 1 inspection per month.